centrifugal/documentation/server/recover.md

 }
 ```

-Centrifugo receives this subscription requests and tries to find all missed messages looking
+Centrifugo receives this subscription request and tries to find all missed messages looking
 into message history.
-And then returns all missed messages to client in subscription response body:
+And then returns all missed messages found to client in subscription
+response body:

 ```
 {